lionpsiuc/cg/README.md

 #### Key Components

+We first explain the files found in `sparse/` which are relevant for the first and second questions of the assignment:

 - `cg.c`: The main implementation of the CG solver.
 - `numerical.py` and `analytical.py`: These Python scripts visualise the computed solutions and analytical solutions, respectively.
 They read the `.dat` files produced by `cg.c` and generate heatmaps for different grid sizes.

+For `dense/`, it is as follows:

+- `cg.c`: The main implementation of the CG solver for the dense system.
+- `condition.py`: A Python script for computing the condition number; note that one must change the value of `N` manually.
+- `plot.py`: Python script to allow the plotting of the resdiual history against the theoretical bounds given in the assignment.

 #### Usage Instructions

+Note that there is a separate `Makefile` in each directory.
+For `sparse/` and `dense/`, we have the following:

 - **Build and Run Everything**: